 Use the link below to

 view the last draw results.
 To access the number of bonus points you have accumulated for deer, antelope, elk, turkey, javelina, bighorn sheep, buffalo and bear, call 602 942-3000, option 2.
-You will need to provide your date of birth and department identification number, (for most people, this is their social security number).
+You will need to provide your date of birth and department identification number.

 More About Big Game Draw Process and Bonus

 the links below to learn about the big game

 The Arizona Game and Fish Department follows a multi-tiered process for setting hunting season structures, hunting season dates, hunt permit allocations, and other controlling elements for regulating hunting of game animals.
 Learn more about this process and how you can participate.

 About the Hunter Questionnaire Survey